tdiprima/langchain-lab/Tutorial/docs/Tutorial.md

 - The agent thinks *"I don't know the time, but I have a tool for that."*
 - It chooses the **Current Time** tool, calls `get_current_time()` (via `func`).
-- The tool returns (say) `"15:42:10"`.
+- The tool returns (say) `"12:48:50"`.
-- The agent then uses that to formulate the final answer, e.g. *"It's currently 15:42:10."*
+- The agent then uses that to formulate the final answer, e.g. *"It's currently 12:48:50."*

 The console (with verbose=True) will show something like:

 ```
 > Entering new AgentExecutor chain...
-Thought: The user asks for the current time.
-I have a tool for this.
+ I should use the Current Time tool to get the current time
 Action: Current Time
-Action Input: (none needed)
+Action Input: None
-Observation: 15:42:10
+Observation: 12:48:50
-Thought: I got the current time, now I can answer.
+Thought: I now know the final answer
-Final Answer: It is 15:42:10 now.
+Final Answer: The current time is 12:48:50.

 > Finished chain.
-Agent's answer: It is 15:42:10 now.
+Agent's answer: The current time is 12:48:50.
 ```

 This demonstrates how to integrate external information via tools.
 You could similarly wrap an API call (e.g., a weather API) in a function and make it a tool.
 Then the agent could answer questions like "What's the weather in Paris?" by calling that tool.